SungJooK/SungJooK.github.io/_pages/about.md

   * with Wreeto Kar and S. Siddarth
   * Presented at ISMS Marketing Science (2022)
   * Invited to present at Korea University Brownbag Seminar (2021)

+* Revisiting the CEO Effect Through a Machine Learning Lens
+  * with Hajime Shimao, Warut Kherm-am-nuai, and Maxime Cohen
+  * Under review at Management Science

 * So You Think You are Safe: Implication of Quality Uncertainty in Security Software
   * with Hajime Shimao, Warut Kherm-am-nuai, and Karthik Kannan